 I’m a PhD student in economics at MIT.
 I work at the intersection of health economics, behavioral economics, and applied econometrics.

+My job market paper applies machine learning tools to study medical error in radiology.
 My past work has studied the effects of mindfulness meditation on mental health and economic behavior, and the role of government guidance during a public health crisis.

 Job Market Paper

-X-raying Experts: Decomposing Systematic Mistakes in Radiology (Coming Soon)
+X-raying Experts: Decomposing Systematic Mistakes in Radiology

 Publications